Active shooter scare at Honolulu airport delays flights

-HONOLULU (AP) - Flights are being delayed at Honolulu’s airport after an active shooter scare.
+HONOLULU (AP) - Flights were being delayed and hundreds of people were waiting to go through security screening at Honolulu’s airport on Tuesday after an active shooter scare.

-Passengers boarding flights out of Terminal 2 are being told to go through security screening again, which is holding up flights on Tuesday.
+Passengers who had already passed through screening and were boarding flights at Terminal 2 were told to go through security checkpoint again, which was holding up flights.

-United Airlines says it’s delaying four flights to provide passengers with enough time to go through security screening and board their planes.

 Copyright © 2019 The Washington Times, LLC.